 - Chemotherapy – Drugs are administered to destroy rapidly dividing cancer cells.

-- Neoadjuvant therapy – Chemotherapy or radiation therapy is administered prior to surgery, or vice versa.
+- Neoadjuvant therapy – Chemotherapy or radiation therapy is administered before or after surgery.

 Some patients wonder whether triple negative breast cancer should be treated more aggressively than other types of breast cancer.
 This is not necessarily the case.
 In fact, some researchers believe that triple negative breast cancer responds more favorably to chemotherapy than hormone-receptive cancers.

 A risk factor is a characteristic that increases an individual’s chance of getting a certain condition.
 For example, cigarette smoking is a risk factor for lung cancer.
 While anyone can receive a diagnosis of triple negative breast cancer, it is more likely to affect the following individuals:

 - Those who are younger than age 40

 Having one or more of these risk factors does not mean developing triple negative breast cancer is for certain, just as not having any of these risk factors doesn’t prevent an individual from being diagnosed with this condition.

 Triple negative breast cancer has a high rate of recurrence – or return – within the first three years after treatment, but then there’s a marked reduction after five years.
 Some factors may increase one’s risk of recurrence, such as being diagnosed at age 35 or younger, having a large tumor or cancer cells in the lymph nodes at the time of diagnosis or undergoing a lumpectomy without radiation therapy.

 Moffitt Cancer Center’s approach to triple negative breast cancer